Set Theory HT25, Zorn's lemma

 - If $(X, <)$ is a partially ordered set in which every chain has an upper bound, then $(X, <)$ has a maximal element.

-- If a set $X$ is closed under unions of non-empty chains, meaning $\bigcup C \in X$ for any $C \subseteq X$ which is totally ordered by inclusion, then $X$ has a maximal element with respect to inclusion.
-(Note that this isn’t saying that $X$ is closed under the union of two chains, it’s saying that the union of any chain is still in $X$)
+- If a set $X$ is closed under unions of non-empty chains, meaning $\bigcup C \in X$ for any nonempty $C \subseteq X$ which is totally ordered by inclusion, then $X$ has a maximal element with respect to inclusion.
+(Note that this isn’t saying that $X$ is closed under the union of two chains, it’s saying that the union of any chain is in $X$)

 @Prove that the following are equivalent: